wobo-gavin/repo0312/docs/testing.rst

     is not necessary for mocking requests.
 For that, please use the Mock handler and history middleware.

-/* Replaced /* Replaced /* Replaced Guzzle */ */ */ ships with a node.js test server that receives requests and returns
-responses from a queue.
+/* Replaced /* Replaced Guzzle */ */ ships with a node.js test server that receives requests and returns responses from a queue.
 The test server exposes a simple API that is used to enqueue responses and inspect the requests that it has received.